Bok Choy for Weight Loss and 3 Key Nutritional Benefits

 Bok choy is one of the most popular vegetables to cook with throughout Asia, yet still not widely used in America.

-Very low in calories but high in nutrients with many health benefits, bok choy is a green superfood well worth using more of in your daily cooking.
+Very low in calories, yet high in many beneficial nutrients, bok choy is excellent for weight loss and a green superfood well worth using more of in your daily cooking.

 What Is Bok Choy?

 Originally from China where it has been cultivated for centuries, bok choy is now grown for the US market, predominantly in California and Alberta in Canada.